-In summary, despite lower disclosure rates in the People pillar, we observe wide variations in the percentages reported in each of these categories across firms and clear room for improvement in specific cases.
+IN SUMMARY, despite lower disclosure rates in the People pillar, we observe wide variations in the percentages reported in each of these categories across firms and clear room for improvement in specific cases.

-5.3 CEO to Median Employee Compensation (SEC Mandated Disclosure)
+5.3 CEO TO MEDIAN EMPLOYEE COMPENSATION (SEC MANDATED DISCLOSURE)

 One of the WEF core metrics seeks the ratio of the compensation of the CEO to the median employee of the organization.
-The SEC requires companies to disclose this information in their public filings, thus providing some insight into the pay practices of the Fortune 300 organizations.
+The SEC requires companies to disclose this information in their public filings, thus providing some insight into the pay practices of the organizations.
 We see wide variation in this number as well.
-For example, the ratio for Twitter is 0 because the CEO did not take any compensation.
+For example, the ratio for Twitter is 0 because the CEO did not take any compensation for the year sampled.
 In contrast, Tesla is an outlier on the opposite end of the spectrum where its CEO's compensation was more than 40,000 times that of the median employee.
-For all of the Fortune 300 companies that report this information, on average, the CEO was paid 529 times more than the median employee.
+For all of the companies that report this information, on average, the CEO was paid 529 times more than the median employee.
 Removing the Twitter and Tesla outliers, that average becomes 359.